t8js/router/README.md

 ⬥ The route navigation API is largely in line with the built-in navigation APIs.
 An instance of `Route` exposes: `.assign(url)`, `.replace(url)`, `.reload()`, `.href`, `.pathname`, `.search`, `.hash`, `.back()`, `.forward()`, `.go(delta)` — similar to the built-in APIs of `window.location` and `history` carried over to route-based SPA navigation.

+## Optional link attributes

-⬥ A link can be switched to the replace mode by having the `data-navigation-mode="replace"` attribute.
-In the replace mode, clicking the link will replace the current history navigation entry rather than keep it as a previous record (similarly to calling `route.replace(url)`), effectively preventing the user from returning to the current URL by pressing the browser's *Back* button.
+⬥ `data-history="replace"` added to a link changes its navigation mode, so that clicking the link replaces the current history navigation entry rather than keeps it as a previous record (similarly to calling `route.replace(url)`), effectively preventing the user from returning to the current URL by pressing the browser's *Back* button.

+⬥ `data-spa="off"` turns off SPA navigation for the given link and makes it act like an ordinary HTML link triggering a full-page reload.

-⬥ The `data-scroll="off"` attribute can be added to a link to turn off the default scrolling behavior when the link is clicked.
-By default, similarly to the behavior of regular HTML links, the page is scrolled either to the element whose `id` matches the link fragment (`#example`) if the element is available or to the top of the page otherwise.
+⬥ `data-scroll="off"` turns off the default scrolling behavior when the link with this attribute is clicked.
+By default, similarly to the behavior of regular HTML links, the page is scrolled either to the element whose `id` matches the link fragment (like `#example`) if the element is available or to the top of the page otherwise.

 ## Events & Middleware